hongtaoh/ebm-book/intro.md

 We have several assumptions in EBM:
 - The disease is irreversible (i.e., a patient cannot go from stage 2 to stage 1)
-- When we already know whether this patient has this disease or not, we cannot infer information about one biomarker from that about another one.
+- Biomarkers are independent; i.e., we cannot infer information about one biomarker from that about another one.
 - The order in which different biomarkers get affected by the disease is the same across all patients.

 This book contains chapters that explain the how to compuate the likelihood of biomarker values and how to generate biomarker data through simulations.